How to Paint High Ceilings and Hard-to-Reach Areas: Invest in the Right Tools and Follow These Tips!

 Tackle Ceilings First, Then Walls

-- Wear old clothes and protective gear like goggles, gloves, and drop cloths to avoid drips and splatters.
+• Wear protective gear like goggles, gloves, and drop cloths.

-Once ceilings and trim are done, you can move on to walls.
-Use a roller, brush, or paint sprayer to apply at least two coats of wall paint, waiting 2-4 hours between coats.
-Start at the top of walls and work your way down using overlapping strokes.
-Remove painter's tape from trim areas before the wall paint dries completely.
-Stand back and enjoy your handiwork—those hard to reach spots won't seem so tricky anymore!
+Once the ceilings and trim are finished, it’s time to move on to the walls.
+Use a roller, brush, or sprayer to apply at least two coats of wall paint, waiting 2–4 hours between coats.
+Start at the top and work downward with overlapping strokes.
+Remove painter’s tape from trim before the wall paint dries completely.
+Step back and enjoy the results—those once-daunting areas won’t seem so tricky anymore!

 Cut in the Edges Before Rolling Paint

-When painting high ceilings, the key is to cut in the edges before rolling the walls.
-This means using a brush to paint the corners, edges, and trim before using a roller for large, open areas.
+When painting high ceilings, cutting in the edges first is essential.
+Use a brush to paint corners, trim, and edges before switching to a roller for the larger surfaces.

 Invest in the Right Tools